-Transportation Authority debt will include a written opinion by legal counsel affirming that the debt is a valid and binding obligation, and stating Transportation Authority is authorized to issue the proposed debt, that the Transportation Authority has met all constitutional and statutory requirements necessary for issuance, and a determination of the proposed debt's federal income tax status.
+Transportation Authority debt will include a written opinion by legal counsel affirming that the debt is a valid and binding obligation, and stating the proposed debt's federal income tax status.
 The approving opinion and other documents relating to the issuance of debt will be prepared by nationally recognized counsel with extensive experience in public finance and tax issues.
 Counsel will be selected by the Transportation Authority through its request for proposal process.